 Luke Ruediger, Program Coordinator

 Luke grew up in Southwest Oregon and began exploring the region’s unique habitat and terrain at an early age.
 Living with his wife, Suzie, in a remote, off-grid homestead at the foot of the Siskiyou Crest, Luke has developed a deep relationship and intimate knowledge of local wild lands.
 Fascinated by the region’s beauty and diversity, Luke has long worked to preserve, restore, and protect the ecological integrity of the Siskiyou Mountains, through environmental activism and land stewardship.
 Luke has run forest restoration crews and businesses for 18 years, working in southern Oregon and northern California for private landowners and non-profit organizations.
 In 2013 he published a hiking and natural history guide, The Siskiyou Crest: Hikes, History and Ecology.
 Currently Luke writes a blog exploring ecological issues in the Siskiyou Mountains.
-Luke is also an active member of the Klamath Forest Alliance and a board member for the Applegate Trails Association.
+Luke is also conservation director for the Klamath Forest Alliance’s Siskiyou Field Office working to defend wildlands throughout southern Oregon and northern California..
 Read Luke’s blog

 Park has over 40 years of experience in finance and technology and maintains an active technology consulting business.
 His affiliation with the outdoors began in childhood, exploring the coastal mountains of southern California before graduating the Sierras.
 After spending 25 years in New England and another five living aboard a boat in the southeastern US he finally settled in the Rogue Valley.
 He is actively involved with a number of non-profit organizations on both a professional and volunteer basis and enjoys the abundant hiking and swimming options available in southern Oregon.